-Private trails — open to the public — leave the abandoned section of Woodman Road on the LEFT.
+Multiple private trails, that are open to the public for walking, leave the abandoned section of Woodman Road on the LEFT.
 (RRCT trails leave on the RIGHT.)
 Please respect all signs and postings by all abutters.

 Visit the Royal River Conservation Trust online for more information or contact:

 Parking is at the north end of Woodman Road in New Gloucester, on the right-hand shoulder.
-Please respect neighbors' signs: “no parking beyond this point.”
-RRCT will be working in 2019 to more clearly mark parking.
+Please respect signs: “no parking beyond this point.”

 Success!
 A new password has been emailed to you.